-- Configure a failover data store for your feature layer data and scene caches.
+- Configure a failover relational data store for feature layer data.

-- Configure a highly available spatiotemporal big data store.
+- Configure a highly available, scalable spatiotemporal big data store for spatiotemporal data.

 You can configure multiple spatiotemporal big data stores to balance data loads over multiple machines and ensure availability of spatiotemporal data in the event of a machine failure.

-Many standard feature analysis tools create hosted feature layers and, therefore, require an ArcGIS Data Store relational data store.
-To use GeoAnalytics Tools, configure the portal's hosting server with a spatiotemporal big data store.
+Many standard feature analysis tools create hosted feature layers and therefore require an ArcGIS Data Store relational data store.
+To use GeoAnalytics Tools, configure the hosting server with a spatiotemporal big data store.

-Your portal must have a hosting server that uses an ArcGIS Data Store relational data store to allow portal members to add files to Map Viewer.
+ArcGIS Enterprise must have a hosting server that uses an ArcGIS Data Store relational data store to allow organization members to add files, such as comma-separated values files (CSV), to Map Viewer Classic.